knight7080/Ex-03-SOAP-based-Web-Services/README.md

 Your new project will appear in the Projects tab in the left-most part of NetBeans.

 #### Step 6:
-Right click your Project and select New->Web-Service.
+Right click your Project and select New->Web-Service.<br>

 ![6](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/e45c5bec-b36c-4b91-87c3-f49ac1c84604)

 #### Step 7:
 In the new window, give your web service a name and a package name.
-Click Finish.
+Click Finish.<br>

  ![7](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/f6e330f4-a62a-44bb-9ce1-53e54db577f4)